Hurricane Ian shakes SW Florida's faith but can't destroy it

 Associated Press

 FORT MYERS, Fla.
-(AP) — In darkness and despair, there were flickers of light and hope, even for Jane Compton who lost her home and possessions to Hurricane Ian’s wrath.
-As the storm approached last week, she and her husband found sanctuary at their Baptist church, huddling with fellow parishioners through wind, rain and worry.
+(AP) — As Hurricane Ian approached last week, Jane Compton and her husband — who lost their home and possessions to the storm — found sanctuary at their Baptist church, huddling with fellow parishioners through wind, rain and worry.

 They prayed for the gusts to subside and for God to keep them from harm as the hurricane made landfall last Wednesday.
 Floodwaters swept under the pews, driving the congregation to the pulpit and further testing their faith.
 The intensifying storm ripped the church’s steeple away, leaving a large gap in the roof.
 The parishioners shuddered.